machineagency/science-jubilee/docs/source/getting_started/deck_guide.rst

     Orientation of slots on deck and labware in slots.

 To use the lab automation deck, we need to set the offsets for each of the 6 slots, as well as any off-deck containers, and place the definition in the ``decks/deck_definitions/`` directory.
-The preferred method to do so accurately is with a camera tool; the `deck definition calibration notebook <>`_ interactively guides you through this process.
-If you do not have a camera tool, this can also be done using any other tool that extends into the build volume such that you can accurately align the tool tip to the top-right corner of each slot.
+The preferred method to do so accurately is with a camera tool; the `deck definition calibration notebook <https://github.com/machineagency/science_jubilee/blob/main/science_jubilee/calibration/LabAutomationDeckCalibration.ipynb>`_ interactively guides you through this process.
+If you do not have a camera tool, this can also be done using any other tool that extends into the build volume such that you can accurately align the tool tip to a corner of each slot.

 Creating Labware Definitions
 ============================